 $254

 The per-user math is the single biggest acquisition tailwind for flat-tier competitors.
-At 8 cleaners, LuckyMaid Growth costs $2,340/year less than HCP Essentials.
+Worked example: at 8 cleaners, LuckyMaid Growth ($59) costs $2,340/year less than HCP Essentials ($254) — that difference is roughly 90-100 paid cleaner-hours a year at typical wages.

-The 5 best Housecall Pro alternatives in 2026
+What are the best Housecall Pro alternatives in 2026?

-Housecall Pro alternatives at a glance — May 2026 published pricing
+Housecall Pro alternatives at a glance — verified July 2026 pricing

 FeatureLuckyMaidJobberZenMaidBookingKoalaMaidily